Originally a fishing and trading port, Hong Kong has evolved into a key financial hub where Eastern and Western interests intersect.

 Locals value punctuality, mutual respect and deference to seniority.
-Expect associates to invite you to social events – and always accept as they’re a good way to build connections.
+Expect associates to invite you to social events – and always accept as this is a good way to build connections.
 While physical contact is common in social gatherings, it shouldn’t extend beyond a handshake in business settings.
-On the other hand, locals will hold conversations standing much closer than you’re used to.

 The Asian concept of saving face applies, so avoid embarrassing or confronting anyone.
 Never present bad news in front of others.
 And make an effort to contain your emotions.
 Open displays of anger or irritation create a bad impression.